-- 12.9.1 Permit applications must indicate whether the proposed activity is intended to be completed with interim or permanent reinstatement or a mixture of both. - 12.9.2 Where the activity will be completed with a mixture of both interim and permanent reinstatement the applicant must give details of where these methods will be used within the Permit Application. - 12.9.3 Where the activity is completed with an interim reinstatement, a separate Permit application will be required for the permanent reinstatement where this is to be undertaken outside the duration of the Permit.
+- 12.9.1 Permit applications must indicate wherever possible, whether the proposed activity is intended to be completed with interim or permanent reinstatement or a mixture of both. - 12.9.2 Where the activity is completed with an interim reinstatement, a separate Permit application will be required for the permanent reinstatement where this is to be undertaken outside the duration of the Permit.